 Honeywell invents and commercializes technologies that address some of the world's most critical challenges around energy, safety, security, productivity and global urbanization.
-As a diversified technology and manufacturing company, we are uniquely positioned to blend physical products with software to serve customers worldwide with aerospace products and services, turbochargers, energy efficient products and solutions for homes, businesses and transportation, specialty chemicals, electronic and advanced materials, process technology for refining and petrochemicals, and productivity, sensing, safety and security technologies for buildings, homes and industries.
+As a diversified technology and manufacturing company, we are uniquely positioned to blend physical products with software to serve customers worldwide with aerospace products and services, energy efficient products and solutions for businesses, specialty chemicals, electronic and advanced materials, process technology for refining and petrochemicals, and productivity, sensing, safety and security technologies for buildings and industries.
 Our products and solutions enable a safer, more comfortable and more productive world, enhancing the quality of life of people around the globe.

 We globally manage our business operations through four operating segments: Aerospace, Home and Building Technologies, Performance Materials and Technologies, and Safety and Productivity Solutions.
-Our Aerospace segment is a leading global supplier of products, software and services for aircraft and vehicles that it sells to original equipment manufacturers (OEMs) and other customers in a variety of end markets: air transport, regional, business and general aviation aircraft, airlines, aircraft operators, defense and space contractors and automotive and truck manufacturers.
-Our Home and Building Technologies segment is a leading global provider of products, software, solutions and technologies that help owners of homes stay connected and in control of their comfort, security and energy use; enable commercial building owners and occupants to ensure their facilities are safe, energy efficient, sustainable and productive; and help electricity, gas and water providers supply customers and communities more efficiently.
-Our Performance Materials and Technologies segment is a global leader in developing and manufacturing advanced materials, process technologies and automation solutions.
+Our Aerospace segment is a leading global supplier of products, software and services for aircraft that it sells to original equipment manufacturers (OEMs) and other customers in a variety of end markets, including: air transport, regional, business and general aviation aircraft, airlines, aircraft operators, and defense and space contractors.
+Our Home and Building Technologies segment is a leading global provider of products, software, solutions and technologies that enable commercial building owners and occupants to ensure their facilities are safe, energy efficient, sustainable and productive.
+Our Performance Materials and Technologies segment is a global leader in developing and manufacturing high-quality performance chemicals and materials, process technologies and automation solutions.
 Our Safety and Productivity Solutions segment is a leading global provider of products, software and connected solutions to customers around the globe that improve productivity, workplace safety and asset performance.